ayushjain10/Iris-Classification-Machine-Learning/README.md

 We have achieved 100% accuracy by training the model using Support Vector Machine (SVM).

-The project can be divided into following parts:
+The project is divided into following parts:

 1) Data Visualization using matplotlib and pandas library by plotting the multi-variate and univariate plots to get the signifance of each feature and the relation between each attribute.
 (We see that for some attributes, there is a linear relationship i.e. between petal-length and petal-width plots)